30 May 2025

 You can analyze results from qualitative testing to identify themes and patterns, often through manual or automated processes, depending on the tools you use.

-Quantitative testing focuses on measurable data to evaluate the what and how much of user behavior.
+Quantitative user testing focuses on measurable data to evaluate the what and how much of user behavior.
 It involves larger participant groups and delivers numerical data.
 Methods include:

 By combining both approaches, you can gain a comprehensive understanding of what resonates with your audience and why.